Stylok5/Games-group-finder_Frontend/README.md

 ## Bugs

-Occasionally, I encounter internal server errors when refreshing or navigating pages, particularly on the user page.
-I believe this is due to retrieving both the currently logged-in user and a user's ID data when clicking on the username or in the navbar or footer or another user's username link.
-This conflict may be resolved by selectively rendering a user's information based on whether they are the logged-in user or another user.
+There are occasional internal server errors when refreshing or navigating pages, specifically on the user page.
+The issue appears to stem from attempting to retrieve both the currently logged-in user's data and another user's ID data when clicking on a username link in the navbar, footer, or on another user's profile page.
+This conflict may cause the page to break and malfunction, but a refresh usually resolves the issue.
+One potential solution is to selectively render a user's information based on whether they are the logged-in user or another user.
+Additionally, it may be helpful to review the code and ensure that any incorrect logic is corrected.

 ## Future Content and Improvements

 Some of my future content plans:

-- Refactoring code to make it more concise, DRY, and easier to understand."
+- Refactoring code to make it more concise, DRY, and easier to read.
 - Implementing the like and dislike functionality correctly
 - Further improving upon the styling and responsiveness
 - Enabling users to send friend requests and messages to each other
 - Adding more information about each game, such as links to purchase sites and real-time data from Steam charts regarding the number of players currently in game

+### Update

+The ratings feature has been implemented, currently exploring options to save the user's actions on the frontend even after a page refresh.
+One possible solution would be to use local storage.

 ## Key Learnings